 Nowadays, alumni and the student body gather together at Reed arena on campus at Texas A&M University in College Station.
 2018 was the first year the Sunrise Muster was held in which the name of every Aggie that passed away in the previous year is read at the Clayton W. Williams Jr. Alumni Center.
 The Texas A&M campus Muster is particularly dedicated to the 50-year reunion class of that particular year with a Camaraderie Barbecue and a keynote Muster speaker.

 After poetry readings, including “The Last Corps Trip”, the Roll Call for the Absent takes place.
 This honors those Aggies who died in the previous year and a chosen family member or friend answers “Here” when a deceased person’s name is called.
 The chosen person then lights a candle in remembrance.
-The Ross Volunteers hold a 21-gun salute as “Silver Taps” plays.
+The Ross Volunteers fire a salute of 3-volleys, come to “Present Arms,” then “Silver Taps” is played.

 Those who can’t make it are encouraged to search for their own local Muster, held and organized by Aggies across the country. and the world.
 Musters are held as far as Seoul, South Korea and Kosovo.
 In fact, last year, Southwest Airlines even hosted the very first Muster in the sky.